 Find relief, understanding and support in a small and confidential group of peers.

-Online therapy for healthcare workers, emergency services & educators
+Therapy & professional learning for healthcare workers, emergency services & educators

 You love your job but at times it's heavy going.

 Helping others at work doesn't mean that you have to go it alone.

 Find self compassion, connection & therapeutic support through music, the body and personal inquiry.

 Tailored support to meet your needs and build inner resources for positive change.

 Connect with peers to build a kind, nurturing and informed community of collective care.

 Connection, nourishment and practical learning for teams, workplaces and community groups.